alshival/fefe-terminal/README.md

 # TO-DO
 1. Add token limit check using tiktoken.
-2. Clean up the `fefe-setup` scripts to use SQL `UPDATE` commands instead of the `set_config`.
-This will clean up the code significantly and make it easier to maintain.
-3. Give the bot the ability to pick out memories.
+2. Give the bot the ability to pick out memories.
 These memories can be included during fine-tuning.

+# Future Work
+1. Fefe-Terminal is the base-line functionality expected from AI/OS integration.
+Fefe falls short when asked to search for content within local files.
+There has been much development in recent years on this front.
+Naive RAG and GraphRAG algorithms could help provide the Ai with file context for these kinds of requests, though (especially GraphRAG) are computationally expensive and could affect response times.
+Though it is worth exploring.

 ## Contributing